What Makes Ascendica Different?

 At higher concentrations, some isolated mineral forms are not always well-tolerated¹, which leads many electrolyte products to take a more conservative approach to their mineral dosages.

-At Ascendica, mineral form, ratio, and bioavailability are central considerations in how our products are formulated, to support a full-spectrum electrolyte profile you can feel confident about.
+At Ascendica, mineral diversity, bioavailability, and intentional formulation are central considerations in how our products are created, to support a full-spectrum electrolyte profile you can feel confident about.

 Because of these common factors, sodium retention should be considered the result of multiple interacting pathways rather than salt intake alone.
 Sodium requirements can differ substantially depending on factors such as sweat loss, activity level, climate, and overall diet composition.